The pros and cons of decriminalising prostitution

 Pro: Decriminalisation will actually make sex workers safer

 Rights groups argue that criminalising prostitution means that sex workers are less likely to contact the police to report abuse.
-The laws in the UK also takes sex workers' right to work together.
+The laws in the UK also take away sex workers’ rights to work together.
 If sex workers are allowed to work together in one building, they will be safer, says IUSW.

 “If I decided I was too nervous to work alone, I would not be allowed to have a friend over to work in a pair for safety: it would technically mean I was running a brothel,” one sex worker told The Independent.